google/deku/README.md

                                           by this parameter

 Available parameters:
-    -b, --builddir                        path to kernel build directory -s, --sourcesdir                      path to kernel sources directory.
-Use this parameter if DEKU can't find kernel sources dir
+    -b, --builddir                        path to kernel or out-of-tree module build directory -k, --headersdir                      path to the kernel headers directory for the out-of-tree module in case the DEKU can't find the kernel headers.
+                                          This is the same parameter as the -C parameter for the `make` command in the Makefile.
-    -p, --patch                           patch file from witch generate livepatch module or apply changes on the device
+    -s, --sourcesdir                      path to the kernel source directory.
+Use this parameter if DEKU can't find the kernel sources directory -p, --patch                           patch file from which to generate livepatch module or apply changes to the device
     --target=<USER@DUT_ADDRESS[:PORT]>    SSH connection parameter to the target device.
 The given user must be able to load and unload kernel modules.
 The SSH must be configured to use key-based authentication.